Ngāti Kahungunu ki Heretaunga, Ngāti Porou

 BA, MIAP2

-Over the years, she has honed her skills as a contractor, developing and researching databases, writing high-level strategic and compliance documents, and providing administration for a wide range of non-governmental organizations.
+Pip began her career as a hospital administrator, over the years, she has honed her skills as a contractor, developing and researching databases, writing high-level strategic and compliance documents, and providing administration for a wide range of non-governmental organizations.

 Most recently, Pip worked as a community coordinator for another charitable organization, where she successfully grew membership and increased member engagement through a variety of in-person and online activities.